tech-by-design/polyglot-prime/support/specifications/ccda/README.md

 ```

 This ensures that the files are correctly placed in the same folder (`ccda/`), or it guides users to modify the `schemaLocation` in the CCDA file if necessary.
-Let me know if any further adjustments are needed!